A gringo in Latin American Spanish is a foreigner who really sticks out.

 That means that saying “I” (yo) in Spanish is unnecessary.
 If you say yo, it’s like emphasizing the “I” in “I drove the car.”
 This is perfectly acceptable too, but in most cases you can just drop the yo unless you really want to emphasize that it was you doing the action.

-Now that I’ve given you all these tips on how to not sound like a guiri, try to relax and not worry about how your Spanish sounds.
+Now that I’ve given you all these tips on how to speak Spanish and not sound like a guiri, try to relax and not worry about how your Spanish sounds.